-The Lonley Mum… yes depressing title but so true!
-If your new to an area, moved to Adelaide from interstate or overseas, have no friends that have children or just out of sync with friends that do – coffee dates with a newborn and just you can be well mind numbing and just lonley at times.
-If you are attacking your partner as soon as they come home from the real world and craving adult conversation you may need to read on…..
+The Lonley Mum…a depressing title but sometimes SO true!
+If you’re new to an area, moved to Adelaide from interstate or overseas, have no friends that have children or just out of sync with friends that do – coffee dates with just the company of your newborn can be mind numbing and just bloody lonely.

-I was so lucky with my first that I knew two girls who had babies at the same time as me and they invited me one morning along with their other friends.
-Every Monday we went for a huge walk aka Pram Patrol then had brunch at a café and chatted till were given dirty looks to order more coffee or lunch.
-It was and still is one of the best memories I have of maternity leave.
-It saved my sanity every Monday and then we increased to Wednesday by adding a baby boot camp, and as the babies got older and we got less sleep deprived, Friday night at the movies were also a treat now and then (I was known to use this as a nap sometimes).
+I was so lucky with my first baby that a couple of my friends also had babies around the same time.
+Every Monday we went for a huge pram walk and then had brunch at a café and chatted till were given dirty looks to order more coffee or lunch or leave.
+It was, and still is, one of the best memories I have of maternity leave.
+It saved my sanity every Monday to be able to talk about all the things going on, ask a million questions, answer a million more and just hang out with other people who were also sleep deprived, sore, tired, emotional and feeling clueless and sometimes even useless.

-Second time around I’m in a new state and I don’t have a circle and I recently caught myself kinda creepily eyeing out other Mother’s Groups on the beach.
+Second time around I found myself in a new state and without my Mums!
+I caught myself creepily eyeing out other Mother’s Groups on the beach.
 I wanted to pull up a rug, give an intro, shout them all a coffee and sit with them and talk all things sleep routines, feeding schedules, being tired, ways my husband is annoying me, how long it’s been since my hair hasn’t been in a Mum Bun and really just make some cool new mum friends who are going through what I’m going through.
 I needed to debrief, to download, to discuss.
 I realised I was a bit lonely – and I also realised I can’t be the only one?!

 If you’re still reading this, and nodding as you read, we’ve put together some ideas on how you, yes YOU can get out there and meet some Mums!